 Input and Output Schema Type Definitions

-The formats used to define property types in inputSchema and outputSchema are currently limited to the following subset of JSON Schema:
+The MCP Server supports nested properties within the inputSchema and outputSchema.
+This allows you to define complex data structures for your Groovy tools.
+The formats used to define property types are currently limited to the following subset of JSON Schema:

 |